Chief Executive Officer & Head of Long-Term

 Head of MPP & Minibulk Services

 Mr. Larsen has been in the shipping industry for more than three decades, and although trading worldwide, he has always kept a main focus on the African continent in small ships and specialised services.
 Mr. Larsen began his shipping career in 1982 as a shipping trainee for Copenship.
-After graduation Mr. Larsen was stationed in Rouen, France, where he worked as a broker for Inchcape Shipping Service.
-In 1993, he returned to Copenhagen and Copenship and in 2010 he became a majority shareholder for the company.
-In 2015, Mr. Larsen transferred to Ultrabulk to expand the trade to and from East/West and South Africa and was in March 2015 employed by Ultrabulk to expand this trade.
-Today, Mr. Larsen is taking up a position as Head of the MPP department with emphasis on the trades to and from East, West and South Africa.
+After graduating his traineeship, Mr. Larsen was stationed in Roun, France, where he took the position as broker for Inchcape Shipping Service.
+In 1993, he returned to Copenhagen and Copenship, and in 2010 he became a majority shareholder for the company.
+In 2015, Mr. Larsen transferred to Ultrabulk to expand the trade to and from East/West and South Africa for the company – an area the company had not been focused on before.
+Presently, Mr. Larsen holds the position as Head of MPP services with emphasis on the trades to and from East, West and South Africa.
 Mr. Larsen is a Danish citizen and resides in Denmark.

 Head of African Services

 Mr. Krumhoff’s career has evolved around the African continent, leading him to his current position as Head of African Services.
-Mr. Krumhoff started his shipping career in 1986 with MACS ground in Hamburg by taking the shipping apprentice ship with the Hamburg Chamber of Commerce.
+Mr. Krumhoff started his shipping career in 1986 with MACS ground in Hamburg by taking the apprentice ship with the Hamburg Chamber of Commerce.
 Later, he transferred to Johannesburg, South Africa as Chartering Executive.
-In 1991 Mr. Krumhoff joined Neptune Shipping Johannesburg as Cargo Broker.
-Two years later, he joined Marine Cargo Lines (MCL) in Johannesburg as a Chartering Manager.
-In 1999 Mr. Krumhoff transferred to MCL in Spain as Chartering and Commercial Manager.
-In 2004 he joined Island View Shipping as Chartering Manager and later he became General Manager of the company.
-Finally, in 2017 Mr. Krumhoff joined Ultrabulk in South Africa where he presently holds the position as Head of African Services.
+In 1991, Mr. Krumhoff joined Neptune Shipping Johannesburg as Cargo Broker, and two years later he joined Marine Cargo Lines (MCL) as a Chartering Manager.
+In 1999, Mr. Krumhoff transferred to MCL in Spain as Chartering Manager and Commercial Manager.
+In 2004, he joined Island View Shipping as Chartering Manager in the parcelling trade and later he became General Manager of the company.
+Finally, in 2017, Mr. Krumhoff joined Ultrabulk in South Africa where he presently holds the position as Head of African Services.
 Mr. Krumhoff is a German citizen with a permanent residence permit residing in Cape Town.